Point process modeling for directed interaction networks: Evaluating the strength of homophily and network effects

 In Section~\ref{S:enron-homophily} we established that homophily was predictive of sending behavior, even after accounting for network effects.
 We now investigate the characteristics of these network effects and establish which of these effects are of greatest importance.

 To begin our analysis, Fig.~\ref{F:enron-net-indicator} shows the estimated coefficients for the network indicator effects, giving a crude picture of the predictive importance of each network effect.
 The estimated coefficients are all positive, indicating that network effects strengthen the ties between individuals.
-The estimated coefficient for $1\{\textbf{send}\}$ is almost four times larger than the other coefficients, agreeing with the general notion that one is most likely to do today the things one did yesterday.
-The next tier of indicator effects comprises $1\{\textbf{receive}\}$, $1\{\textbf{sibling}\}$, and $1\{\textbf{2-send}\}$, whose estimated coefficients are each around $0.80$.
+The estimated coefficient for $1\{\textbf{send}\}$ is over three times larger than the other coefficients, agreeing with the general notion that one is most likely to do today the things one did yesterday.
+The next tier of indicator effects comprises $1\{\textbf{receive}\}$, $1\{\textbf{sibling}\}$, and $1\{\textbf{2-send}\}$, whose estimated coefficients range from $0.67$ to $1.06$.
 Two triadic effects, $1\{\textbf{2-receive}\}$ and $1\{\textbf{cosibling}\}$, are not significantly predictive of sending behavior.

 The estimated coefficients for the recency-dependent covariates, shown in Figs.~\ref{F:enron-dyad} and~\ref{F:enron-triad}, give a more complete picture of network effects.
 Firstly, we can see that dyadic effects persist for over three weeks from the time a message is sent.
 The decay of the estimated coefficients is roughly exponential in the time elapsed, corresponding to a super-exponential decay in the relative sending rate.
-For 30 minutes after $i$ sends a message to $j$, our estimated model predicts that the rate at which $i$ sends to $j$ will be multiplied by $\exp(1.10) \approx 3.01$, and the rate at which $j$ sends to $i$ will be multiplied by $\exp(1.73) \approx 5.66$; then, between 30 minutes and 2 hours, the rates will be multiplied by $\exp(0.50) \approx 1.65$ and $\exp(0.69) \approx 1.99$, respectively; this proceeds similarly until after 21.3 days, when the rates will be multiplied by $\exp(0.003) \approx 1.003$ and $\exp(0.001) \approx 1.001$.
+For 30 minutes after $i$ sends a message to $j$, our estimated model predicts that the rate at which $i$ sends to $j$ will be multiplied by $\exp(1.11) \approx 3.05$, and the rate at which $j$ sends to $i$ will be multiplied by $\exp(1.85) \approx 6.39$; then, between 30 minutes and 2 hours, the rates will be multiplied by $\exp(0.51) \approx 1.67$ and $\exp(0.70) \approx 2.02$, respectively; this proceeds similarly until after 21.3 days, when the rates will be multiplied by $\exp(0.003) \approx 1.002$ and $\exp(0.002) \approx 1.002$.

 Comparing the coefficients for $\textbf{send}_t^{(k)}$ with those of $\textbf{receive}_t^{(k)}$ we see that the latter are higher for $k \leq 2$, while the former are higher for $k > 2$.
 The corresponding intuition is that if $A$ is sending a message up to two hours after receiving a message from $B$, then $A$ is likely to respond to $B$, but after that, $A$ is more likely to send to an individual whom $A$ e-mailed at the time of receiving $B$'s original message (provided $B$ and this other individual are identical in all other respects).
 The time window during which reciprocation is more important than past habit is less than 8 hours.